Improving Frame-Online Neural Speech Enhancement with Overlapped-Frame Prediction: Evaluation Results

 Table~\ref{results32and8}, \ref{results20and10} and \ref{resultstime4and2} respectively report the results of using 32/8, 20/10 and 4/2 ms window/hop sizes.
 In each table, we provide the offline results obtained by using the offline versions of the DNN architectures.
 These offline results can be viewed as the performance upper bound of the frame-online models.

 Let us first look at Table~\ref{results32and8}.
 Comparing 1a and 1b (or 2a and 2b), we observe that overlapped-frame prediction with partial sub-frame summation produces better performance than single-frame prediction.
-Using full sub-frame summation, 1c obtains worse performance than 1b, while 2c obtains better performance than 2b.
+Using full sub-frame summation, 1c obtains worse performance than 1b, while 2c obtains similar or slightly better performance than 2b.
 This is likely because when we use the RI+Mag loss and do not train through iSTFT, the sub-frames summated by using full sub-frame summation contain sub-frame predictions produced at earlier frames (see the black-frame rectangle in Fig.~\ref{multi_frame_prediction}), which are not as good as the ones produced at the current frame.
 When we train through iSTFT and use the Wav+Mag loss, the model may figure out how to best predict each sub-frame and best summate all the sub-frames (in the black-frame rectangle) to optimize the loss.
 Overall, our proposed systems in 2c show noticeable improvement over 1a and 2a, by better leveraging the 32 ms future context information.

 In Table~\ref{results20and10}, similar trend as in Table~\ref{results32and8} is observed.
 The relative gains of overlapped-frame prediction over single-frame prediction are smaller than those in Table~\ref{results32and8}.
 This is as expected as there is less future context (i.e., 20 ms) to exploit.

-In Table~\ref{resultstime4and2}, the gains (see 2c vs. 2a) are very marginal as the future context (i.e., 4 ms) is even less.
+In Table~\ref{resultstime4and2}, the gains are very marginal as the future context (i.e., 4 ms) is even less.
+This Conv-TasNet experiment suggests that the window size needs to be reasonably large for overlapped-frame prediction to work well.

 Although the gains brought by overlapped-frame prediction depend on the allowed future context and are small when the allowed context is limited, we always observe consistent and steady improvements in the considered setups.